Elfensjón: History

 The music circle Elfensjón was formed in the end of 2018 by Keisuke Kurose who was member in Japanese music groups Asriel and Uroboros prior the formation of the group and manga artist Kachiru Ishizue who has worked on several manga projects including Ilegenes - Kokuyō no Kiseki and Rosen Blood.
+In an interview with Jrocknews held in February 2025, Keisuke Kurose explained that he first met Ishizue when he was still a member of Asriel.
+Both decided on working on a collaboration project in the future.
+In the end, it was Ishizue who could convince Kurose to start the music project.
+Even until the year of 2017, they both were unable to find a concept.
+They both share a love for dark fantasy which would later become the fundamental concept of Elfensjón.

 The duo is supported by various doujin musicians like vocalist okogeeechann of Adust Rain, guitarist Myu of Imy and violinist Yū.
 The first EP, entitled Einherjar was released on December 26, 2018.
-In August of 2019 the group released mini album Ash of Rouge on two CDs which was sold during the Comiket the same year.
+In August 2019 the group released mini album Ash of Rouge on two CDs which was sold during the Comiket the same year.
 In the beginning of 2020 Elfensjón were part of a four-split release entitled Veiled including other musicians and doujin circles like Imy, Powerless and ViViX.

-In September of 2020 Elfensjón announced the release of their first full-length album called STYX which was released on November 11, 2020.
+In September 2020 Elfensjón announced the release of their first full-length album called STYX which was released on November 11, 2020.
 On October 11, 2021 the project announced on YouTube the release of their fourth work entitled Ephemera for a winter 2021 release.
 A month later the circle released the first single for the upcoming album called Toge.
 Along with the release of the second single Majo no Naraku on November 23, 2021 it was announced that Ephemera would be released on December 24 the same year with pre-orders starting two weeks prior to the albums release.

+After releasing their third full-length album Zenith in April 2024, the project was announced to perform the third ending theme song for the anime series Why Does Nobody Remember Me in This World? entitled Umbra.
+The song received a physical release on CD on September 25, 2024 via Japanese music company Fabtone Inc. The project released a new song titled Lueur Blanche accompanied with a music video on April 2, 2025 and announced the release of their EP Anima for June 18, later that year.